"Why all these discussions about gluten in the past couple of decades, while before we didn't hear much of it - gluten was around for centuries !?"

 Or, if a full cycle sounds too long, try it at least for the luteal and menstrual phase, for starters.

-Journal the way you feel - believe me, you may have A LOT of pleasant surprises!
+Journal the way you feel... believe me, you're in for A LOT of pleasant surprises!

 Symptoms like acne, bloating, water retention, mood swings, fatigue, PMS are likely to decrease greatly, you'll feel lighter and sleep better, too.